Overwatch 2 Tracer: Abilities, Changes & PlayStyle

 Blink

-Blind is the name of Tracer’s second ability in her arsenal.
-It grants her the ability to teleport the hero for small distances in the same direction that she is traveling in at the time.
+Blink is the name of Tracer’s second ability in her arsenal.
+It allows her to teleport for small distances in the same direction she travels.
 She may accumulate a total of three ability uses, which she can then either exhaust all at once or one at a time.
+Tracer can move in an unpredictable manner due to her ability, making it difficult to anticipate her next actions.

 • Max. range: 7.5 meters